risk-of-thunder/R2API/R2API.CharacterBody/README.md

-# R2API.CharacterBody - API for adding various stuff related to Character Body such as: Modded Body Flags, Health Bar Overlays and Custom Footstep Effects
+# R2API.CharacterBody - API for adding various stuff related to Character Body such as: Modded Body Flags, Custom Sprint Icon, Health Bar Overlays and Custom Footstep Effects

 ## About